-The example below shows the how to calculate the probability of a word in a trigram model:
+The example below shows how to calculate the probability of a word in a trigram model:

-Dealing with words near the start of sentence
+Dealing with words near the start of a sentence

 From the above formulas, we see that the n-grams containing the starting symbols are just like any other n-gram.
 The only difference is that we count them only when they are at the start of a sentence.
 Lastly, the count of n-grams containing only [S] symbols is naturally the number of sentences in our training text: